Intuitive criterion

-The intuitive criterion is a technique for equilibrium refinement in signaling games.
+In game theory, the intuitive criterion is a type of equilibrium refinement in signaling games.
 It aims to reduce possible outcome scenarios by restricting the possible sender types to types who could obtain higher utility levels by deviating to off-the-equilibrium messages, and to types for which the off-the-equilibrium message is not equilibrium dominated.

 Background

 A signaling game is a game in which one player ("sender") has private information regarding his type.
 He sends a signal ("message") to the other player ("receiver") to indicate his type.
 The receiver then takes an action.
 Both the signal and the receiver action can affect both players' utilities.
-A Perfect Bayesian equilibrium (PBE) in such a game consists of three elements.
+A perfect Bayesian equilibrium (PBE) in such a game consists of three elements.